IgorMuzyka/Type-Preserving-Coding-Adapter/README.md

 ## Protocol usage example

 Lets say you want to define Animal Protocol.
+(This would also work if animal was a class and Dog and Cat would inherit from it).

 ```swift
 public protocol Animal: Codable {